 Appealing to Socratic techniques, if a Trump supporter tells you his vote for Trump "... was a wise decision ... for working-class Americans who are tired of their jobs being taken by illegals" (Lafond, 2018), one can ask what illegals is he talking about and what jobs?
-One can point out that while is true that there are 7.5 million undocumented immigrants in US jobs, most of these jobs are not ones that most US citizens would want (e.g., farm laborer or chicken plant processor), admitting that such jobs depress good wages for such jobs (which is hardly a fault of the laborer, but an unwillingness of companies to pay decent wages for such work) (Olsen, 2019).
-It is also true that student immigrants have earned high degrees and stayed and have been hired for high-paying jobs in various businesses and educational institutions.
+One can point out that while it is true that there are 7.5 million undocumented immigrants in US jobs, the majority of these jobs are not ones that most US citizens would want (e.g., farm laborer or chicken plant processor).
+One might also admit that such jobs depress good wages, but that this is hardly the fault of the laborer, but rather an unwillingness on the part of companies to pay decent wages for such work (Olsen, 2019).
+It is equally true that student immigrants have earned advanced degrees, remained in the US, and been hired for high-paying jobs in various businesses and educational institutions.
 That opportunity is also available to many Americans if they are willing to do the work.
-If the Trump supporter is annoyed with such observations, he/she may follow with silence or with retorts to the effect that Trump has done other great things.
+If the Trump supporter is annoyed with such observations, he/she may respond with silence or with retorts to the effect that Trump has done other great things.
 Such an example illustrates the Socratic technique of benumbing.
 It also illustrates a case where the interlocutor is unwilling to change.

-Rick Alan Ross of the Cult Education Institute suggests that if conversing with a Trump supporter, pick an emotionally charged issue, such as reproductive health rights, and explain that Trump supports defunding Planned Parenthood and holds outmoded opinions about women (Matthews, 2018).
+Rick Alan Ross of the Cult Education Institute suggests that if conversing with a Trump supporter, one should pick an emotionally charged issue, such as reproductive health rights, and explain that Trump supports defunding Planned Parenthood and holds outmoded opinions about women (Matthews, 2018).
 These observations might act as a benumbing moment, challenging the interlocuter into an awareness that her idol holds a position contrary to her beliefs.
-Ross suggests some other techniques.
-To sway a Trump supporter, one can start identifying persons that she respects, looking for people who have spoken in opposition to Trump.
-In this way, one can play the role of a midwife, by suggesting other high-profile figures or sources, that the interlocuter respects.
+Ross also suggests some other techniques.
+To sway a Trump supporter, one can start by identifying persons that she respects, looking for people who have spoken in opposition to Trump.
+In this way, one can play the role of a midwife by suggesting other high-profile figures or sources that the interlocuter respects.
 Ross indicates that "the key to introducing more critical thinking is pointing out ambiguity and nuance, rather than challenging core beliefs directly" (Matthews, 2018).